kunalsuri/react-feature-discovery/docs/project-info.md

 - 🛡️ **Same safety** as CLI (read-only, local)
 - 📱 **Responsive design** works on all screen sizes
 - 🎨 **Smooth animations** and professional design
+- 📁 **Smart output** - Files saved directly to your project directory

 ### Changing the GUI Port